binhonglee/blog/content/2025-06-06-a-b-testing.md

   render: always
 ---

-This is a basic introduction on how to run a good A/B test as a complementary piece to "Growth Engineer" (which will be released later as part of "The Opinionated Engineer" series) because I realized I needed to first explain how A/B testing works before getting into more _"advanced"_ concepts.
+This is a basic introduction on how to run a good A/B test.
+A/B testing is a method where your user pool is segmented into multiple groups, allowing you to test different product interactions and understand how these changes affect user behavior.
 For any metric / data driven team, A/B testing serves as a critical tool in measuring success.

+_This is part of a series [(The Opinionated Engineer)](/blog/2025-05-04-the-opinionated-engineer/) where I share my strong opinions on engineering practices._

 ## Tooling